isovector/certainty-by-construction/src/book/7-ring-solving.lagda.md

 ## The Pen and Paper Algorithm

-The question is --- how does any of this work?
+The question is---how does any of this work?
 Is it built-in to the compiler, or is it something we could have written for ourselves?
 Fascinatingly, the answer is the latter.
 It's the sort of thing we can build for ourselves, which we will explore now.